 Parameter Description DB1 Name of the hxmetadata1 volume (can be same as DB2) DB2 Name of the hxmetadata2 volume (can be same as DB1) DD Name of the hxdepots volume LG Name of the hxlogs volume CN Volume for /p4/common SDP Path to SDP distribution file tree SHAREDDATA TRUE or FALSE - whether sharing the /hxdepots volume with a replica - normally this is FALSE ADMINUSER P4USER value of a Perforce super user that operates SDP scripts, typically perforce or p4admin.
 OSUSER Operating system user that will run the Perforce instance, typically perforce.
 OSGROUP Operating system group that OSUSER belongs to, typically perforce.
-CASE_SENSITIVE Indicates if server has special case sensitivity settings SSL_PREFIX Set if SSL is required so either "ssl:" or blank for no SSL P4ADMINPASS P4SERVICEPASS Password to use for Perforce superuser account - can be edited later in /p4/common/config/.p4password.p4_1.admin Service User's password for replication - can be edited later - same dir as above.
+CASE_SENSITIVE Indicates if p4d server instance has special case sensitivity settings SSL_PREFIX Set if SSL is required so either "ssl:" or blank for no SSL P4ADMINPASS P4SERVICEPASS Password to use for Perforce superuser account - can be edited later in /p4/common/config/.p4password.p4_1.admin Service User's password for replication - can be edited later - same dir as above.
 P4MASTERHOST Fully qualified DNS name of the Perforce master server machine for this instance.
-If an HA for an edge server this should refer to the edge server.
-Otherwise refer to the commit server.
+If this p4d instance is an HA for an edge server this should refer to the DNS of the edge server machine.
+Otherwise replicas should refer to the commitserver machine.